sunnylam13/ThreeSixtyFlow.js/README.md

 #### rotateZImages

-*Default*: `true`
+*Default*: `false`

-By default this is set to `true`.
+By default this is set to `false` because it wrecks the standard carousel horizontal rotation button system.

+Change it to `true` only if you set `changeInitialRingPosition` to `true`.

-If the options `rotateX` and/or `rotateY` are not exactly 0, the images automatically rotate along the Z-axis so that the images remain "right side up"...
+When `true` and the options `rotateX` and/or `rotateY` are not exactly 0, the images automatically rotate along the Z-axis so that the images remain "right side up"...

-They don't rotate and face the same way as the carousel #spinner.
+... which means they don't rotate and face the same way as the carousel #spinner...

+... like a ferris wheel cab...